koktaildotcom/com.beacon/README.md

 4. Make a flow with one of the cards.

 ## Settings
-There are some settings to improve and tweak the apps behaviour.
+There are some settings to improve and tweak the app's behaviour.
-> NOTE: Changing this settings can result into an unstable situation.
+> NOTE: Changing these settings can result into an unstable situation.

 #### Update settings
-The delay between reading sensor values in seconds. (default 10 seconds)
+The delay between reading sensor values in seconds. (default 15 seconds)

-#### Discovery timeout
-The amount of seconds that is given to discover the beacons.
-(30 seconds)

 #### VerificationAmountInside
 The amount of verifications the app need to mark a beacon inside the range.
 (1 time)